 While getting a police-trained German Shepherd or Belgian Malinois doesn’t always occur to families, there are dozens of benefits of having a dog like this in the home, especially for families that have a special needs child.

 The first and most noticeable benefit is that protection dogs make the home a much safer place.
 In fact, top security companies report that burglars are much more likely to avoid homes that feature large, intimidating guard dogs.

-Even if a home invasion isn’t the primary concern, there are dozens of perks of owning a protection dog.
+Even if a home invasion isn’t the primary concern, there are dozens of perks of getting a protection dog for special needs people.
 In situations where special needs children are nonverbal, a protection dog can step in when a child cannot call for help on his or her own, and alert parents or guardians that something is amiss.

 While dogs like German Shepherds look intimidating to strangers, they bond intensely to their family.
 Although these dogs are friendly and approachable in public, they will spring into action if someone threatens or harasses their master, and bond inseparably to children.

 These trained animals can be the best dog for kids with special needs when you are looking for greater peace of mind for your entire household.

 5 Things That Make Protection Dogs the Best Dos for a Special Needs Child

 Here are the top five benefits of owning a police-trained dog: